 We all have our lives outside of the office, our personal interests, passion projects, and hobbies that occupy a large part of our time.
 Some of these things are very important to us, particularly if we achieve some form of success in our field of interest.
 Highlighting these achievements among co-workers has multiple benefits: it provides the worker being highlighted with extra validation, allows others to get to know them better, and puts a human face on your company, in case you wish to share this information with the broader public.

-For instance, the BlogIn platform allows its users full control over who can see the posted contents.
+For instance, the BlogIn platform allows its users full control over who can see the posted content.
 Any time you create a blog post, BlogIn generates a link that can be publicly accessed even if you’re not a user.
 You choose whether you will make this link public, which allows you to share specific blog contents and commend your accomplished employees through social media.

 Social activism is always a positive thing, but in a workplace setting its positive effects can be manifold.
 The goal is to gather like-minded co-workers around a common goal, thus reinforcing teamwork and collaboration.
 You can use an internal blog to present an idea, invite others to join and create an application form, discuss and coordinate activities and share the results of your actions with the collective.

 Birthdays, company events, social gatherings - our office life is filled with diverse activities that aren’t necessarily work-related.
-An internal blog can make your office life a bit easier by providing you with a platform to easily plan, organize, monitor and discuss various shared activities.
+An internal blog can make your office life a bit easier by providing you with a platform to easily plan, organize, monitor, and discuss various shared activities.

 Now we will look at how this works in practice.
 Let’s say you’re organizing an office party.
 You can use the BlogIn platform to open a topic, invite others, divide the work and assign specific tasks (by tagging other participants), allow others to join in (by assigning them editing rights), and keeping all communication in one place where everyone can see it.
 And another thing, if you’re planning a surprise party, make sure you have the Notify All Users option switched off when publishing a post, and instead manually select all participants.